Netapp Turbocharges AI Innovation With Intelligent Data Infrastructure

-(MENAFN- AETOSWire) (BUSINESS WIRE ) -- NetApp® (NASDAQ: NTAP), the intelligent data infrastructure company, today announced new capabilities that maximize the potential of generative artificial intelligence (Gen AI) projects and build competitive advantage for users.
+(MENAFN- Media OutReach Newswire) NetApp announces simplified, secure, high-performing infrastructure in partnership with NVIDIA SINGAPORE - Media OutReach Newswire - 6 March 2024 - NetApp® (NASDAQ: NTAP), the intelligent data infrastructure company, today announced new capabilities that maximize the potential of generative artificial intelligence (Gen AI) projects and build competitive advantage for users.
 Customers can now take their AI projects to the next level by combining NetApp's intelligent data infrastructure with high-performance compute, networking and software from NVIDIA.

 Gen AI has captured global attention for its potential to automate tedious tasks, uncover new insights, and drive product innovation.
 Nearly three out of four companies are already using Gen AI, according to the NetApp 2023 Data Complexity report .
 To unlock the potential of Gen AI, organizations need secure, high-performance access to data spread across complex hybrid and multicloud environments.
 NetApp has a long and successful history of expertise in supporting AI with solutions that deliver management simplicity anywhere data lives, provide high performance without requiring new infrastructure silos, and supply trusted, secure data to drive responsible AI.